 1) Prepare a grout mix to be filled in the annular space between the guide pipe and casings as directed by project authorities.

-If no instructions are available, suggested grout mix is as follows:
+If no instructions are available, the suggested grout mix is as follows:

 Cement 50 kg